RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/RandomlyWalkingTurtles.rst

         return still_in

+    def main():
-    max = turtle.Turtle()
+        julia = turtle.Turtle()
         screen = turtle.Screen()

-    max.shape('turtle')
+        julia.shape('turtle')
-    while is_in_screen(screen, max):
+        while is_in_screen(screen, julia):
             coin = random.randrange(0, 2)
             if coin == 0:
-            max.left(90)
+                julia.left(90)
             else:
-            max.right(90)

-        max.forward(50)
+                julia.right(90)

+            julia.forward(50)

         screen.exitonclick()

+    if __name__ == "__main__":
+        main()

 We could have written this program without using a boolean function.
-As an exercise, you could to try to rewrite it using a complex condition in the while statement.
+As an exercise, you could to try to rewrite it using a complex condition in the ``while`` statement.
 However, using a boolean function makes the program much more readable and easier to understand.
-It also gives us another tool to use if this was a larger program and we needed to have a check for whether the turtle was still in the screen in another part of the program.
+It also gives us a reusable function for use if this program were larger and we needed to have a check  in another part of the program for whether the turtle was still in the screen.
 Breaking up this program into a couple of parts is another example of functional decomposition.

 **Check your understanding**